French Gothic architecture: Norman Gothic

 Normandy at the end of the 12th century saw the construction of several notable Gothic cathedrals and churches.
 The characteristic features of Norman Gothic were sharply pointed arches, lavish use of decorative molding, and walls pierced with numerous passages.
 Norman architects and builders were active not only in Normandy, but also across the Channel in England.
 The high-quality Norman stone was cut and transported to England for use in English cathedrals.

 Notable examples of Norman Gothic include Lisieux Cathedral, Fécamp Abbey, the chevet of Abbey of Saint-Étienne, Caen; Rouen Cathedral; Coutances Cathedral, the chevet of Le Mans Cathedral; Bayeux Cathedral; and the celebrated monastery at Mont-Saint-Michel.

 Angevin Gothic

 The Angevin Gothic style or Plantagenet style in the province of Anjou features vaults with elegant decorative ribs, as well as ornate columns.
+Angevin rib vaults tend to be more dome-like in profile than those of the Île-de-France, and the centre of each vault is placed higher than the apex of its transverse arches.
 The style is found in the interior of Angers Cathedral (1032–1523), though many of the Gothic elements of the facade were replaced with Renaissance elements and towers.
 A fine example of Angevin Gothic is found in the medieval Saint Jean Hospital in Angers, which now contains the Musée Jean-Lurçat, a museum of contemporary tapestries.